Honeysuckle Walks

 2. The relationships or patterns amongst features

 This is the deterministic element of chaos theory, and why it can raise philosophical questions when applied to life—like whether it's possible to have free will if our thoughts and actions were pre-determined by initial conditions.
-An example of a perfect chaotic system is a fractal—if we know the initial pattern of a fractal, we can predict its form at different points in time.

 The paradox of chaos theory